Local woman has hundreds of facebook statuses ready to go for celebrities yet to die - The Beaverton

 “I really nailed it with Downie.” says Patel.
 “If I hadn’t developed my system, I’d probably still be working on Al Jaffee – the guy who did the Mad Magazine fold-ins.
 What am I really going to say about him?
 I’m ‘mad’ about your work, so sad you got folded into a grave?
 Hmm… That’s good, actually.”

 Ms. Patel’s success has only made her double her efforts.
-Some of her most noteworthy upcoming statuses include a heartfelt offer to talk to any of her friends about mental health after Charlie Sheen’s upcoming death, condolences to Jared Leto’s for his inevitable method accident, and a sobering reminder that just because he’s dead, we shouldn’t forgive for cheating on and stabbing a guy in the 90s.
+Some of her most noteworthy upcoming statuses include a heartfelt offer to talk to any of her friends about after Charlie Sheen’s upcoming death, condolences to Jared Leto’s family for his inevitable method acting accident, and a sobering reminder that just because he’s dead, we shouldn’t forgive for cheating on and stabbing a guy in the 90s.